EmmaLoh/Data_Science_Project/Data Analytics/README.md

-# Six phases of data analysis
+# Six phases of data analysis(from Google Analytics Courses)

 1. Ask questions and define the problem.
 Business Challenge/Objective/Question